 You can arrange for coffee pods, textiles and electrical items to be collected from your street, see What goes in each bin to find out more about recycling collections.

-Under Waste electrical and electronic equipment (WEEE) regulations, retailers are legally required to accept electrical items them or to contribute to the Distributor Takeback Scheme.
+Under Waste electrical and electronic equipment (WEEE) regulations, retailers are legally required to take back used electrical items or contribute to the Distributor Take Back Scheme.

 Search for your item at the Waste Wizard